-"We are providing a safe and secure environment for everyone, especially the Hazaras," Taliban government spokesman Zabihullah Mujahid said.'186
+"We are providing a safe and secure environment for everyone, especially the Hazaras," Taliban government spokesman Zabihullah Mujahid said.
+218

-The Islamic State of Khorasan Province (ISKP) claimed responsibility for attacks against Hazaras in October 2021, including '... suicide bombings that killed at least 72 people at the Saved Abad mosque in Kunduz on October 8. and a bombing that killed at least 63 people at the Bibi Fatima mosque in Kandahar on October 15,' reported HRW187.
-HRW further added 'After the Kandahar attack, ISIS issued a statement saying it would target Shia in their homes and centers "in every way, from slaughtering their necks to scattering their limbs... and the news of [ISIS's] attacks...in the temples of the [Shia] and their gatherings is not hidden from anyone, from Baghdad to Khorasan."188 Following the attacks, the Taliban pledged to increase security at Shia mosques 189.
+- 6.7.11 The Islamic State of Khorasan Province (ISKP) claimed responsibility for attacks against Hazaras in October 2021, including '... suicide bombings that killed at least 72 people at the Sayed Abad mosque in Kunduz on October 8, and a bombing that killed at least 63 people at the Bibi Fatima mosque in Kandahar on October 15,' reported HRW219.
+HRW further added 'After the Kandahar attack, ISIS issued a statement saying it would target Shia in their homes and centers "in every way, from slaughtering their necks to scattering their limbs... and the news of [ISIS's] attacks...in the temples of the [Shia] and their gatherings is not hidden from anyone, from Baghdad to Khorasan."
+220 Following the attacks, the Taliban pledged to increase security at Shia mosques221. - 6.7.12 On 31 January 2022, Sky News reported that: